eigenhombre/rf/README.md

 - Fetch all feeds in parallel to minimize latency;
 - Workflow otherwise similar in feel to [`rn`](https://en.wikipedia.org/wiki/Rn_(newsreader)).
 (You may have to be over 50 and/or have other problems for this to have any appeal.)
 - Configurable JSON list of feeds.

-## Planned / Mabye

-- Provide plain-text preview of text contents inline, similar to a venerable Usenet news reader.
+- Provide plain-text preview of text contents inline, similar to a venerable Usenet news reader (*IN PROGRESS / BETA*).

 # Implementation